lettis/PGT/README.md

 The views and conclusions contained in the software and documentation are those of the authors and should not be interpreted as representing official policies,

-either expressed or implied, of the PGT Project.
+either expressed or implied, of the PGT project.

 Prerequesites